saul/cvar-unhide-s2/cvarlist.md

 host_force_frametime_to_equal_tick_interval | devonly | Default: false<br>
 host_force_max_frametime_to_tick_interval | devonly | Default: false<br>
 host_framerate | release | Default: 0<br>Set to lock per-frame time elapse.
+host_readconfig_ignore_userconfig | cheat | Default: false<br>Whether we should ignore the user config file for reading/writing.
 host_timescale | rep, cheat | Default: 1<br>Prescale the clock by this amount.
-host_timescale_dec | cheat | Decrement the timescale by one step host_timescale_inc | cheat | Increment the timescale by one step host_workshop_collection | devonly, sv | Host a workshop map collection as a mapgroup host_workshop_map | devonly, sv | Get the latest version of the map and host it on this server. host_writeconfig | release | Saves out the user config values. hostage_debug | sv, cl, rep, cheat | Default: 0<br>Show hostage AI debug information hostage_drop_time | devonly, sv | Default: 1<br>Time for the hostage before it fully drops to ground
+host_timescale_dec | cheat | Decrement the timescale by one step host_timescale_inc | cheat | Increment the timescale by one step host_workshop_collection | sv, release | Host a workshop map collection as a mapgroup host_workshop_map | sv, release | Get the latest version of the map and host it on this server. host_writeconfig | release | Saves out the user config values. hostage_debug | sv, cl, rep, cheat | Default: 0<br>Show hostage AI debug information hostage_drop_time | devonly, sv | Default: 1<br>Time for the hostage before it fully drops to ground